Sunday, June 30, 2013

-I have known Ted Hood since 1966, when I first met him at the London Boat Show.
-Further then on the race course in Denmark where competing in the One Ton Cup.
-Being involved with 12 Metre boats, it was hard not to be aware of the hegemony of Hood sails over everything and anyone else canvas.
-Still later on at Carter Offshore, we had a Canada's Cup boat who was beaten by Dynamite.
-Of course his strings of Robin were always in competition and racing a lot myself I have been around many of them.
-My own Marrakesh Express one ton design was equipped with his mast and sails.
+- Being involved with 12 Metre boats, it was hard not to be aware of the hegemony of Hood sails over everything and anyone else's canvas.
+Still later on, at Carter Offshore, we had a Canada's Cup boat that was beaten by Dynamite.
+Of course, his strings of Robin were always in competition, and racing a lot myself, I have been around many of them.
+My own Marrakesh Express one-ton design was equipped with his mast and sails.
 So was Circus Maximus.

 He was the giant in the pleasure boat industry, touching so many venues with unprecedented success.
-Sail, making, mast making, deck gear, yacht construction, yacht sales and of course yacht design.
+Sail, making, mast making, deck gear, yacht construction, yacht sales, and of course, yacht design.

 A little side story.

-Well it took another ten years or so before Little Harbor moved from Marblehead to Portsmouth RI.
+Well, it took another ten years or so before Little Harbor moved from Marblehead to Portsmouth, RI.

 Was Ted Jr. looking so far ahead for his Dad?
 I never approached the subject with him, but maybe someday I will.